UALR Test Center Code: 001320

 Score Reports Sent to UALR

-UALR receives score reports electronically, for regular registrants, from ACT.
-UALR uploads these scores to the UALR system within 14 working days, barring any delays.
-Standby score uploads take longer.
+UALR receives ACT scores electronically for regular registrants who indicated UALR as a recipient at the time of their registration for a specific exam date.
+Testing Services uploads these scores to the University system within 14 working days, barring any delays.
+Standby score uploads may take longer.

 ACT National Registration